Fashion Product Tagging: Here’s Why You Need it Today!8 min readReading Time: 6 minutes

 3. Rich And Consistent Metadata

 When browsing on a website, product catalogs are the first touchpoint for customers.
 Product descriptions that accurately labelled, properly categorized and provide ample details of its visual attributes are the definition of rich metadata.
 For instance, the color yellow should always be spelled as “Yellow” and not “YLW” or “YELOW” for all yellow products across selling channels.
 More importantly, all apparel in the catalog should have defined categories like tops, dresses, skirts, trousers, pants, etc. Products must have the ability to be found again via browsing or searching.
-The advantage of adding rich metadata like a pattern, neckline, style, sleeve length, style or occasion highlights all possible visual features and makes search results more accurate for customers, thus helping them narrow down their search to their specific preferences and increasing chances of conversions.
+The advantage of adding rich metadata like a pattern, neckline, style, sleeve length, style or occasion highlights all possible visual features and makes search results more accurate (personalized search) for customers, thus helping them narrow down their search to their specific preferences and increasing chances of conversions.
 A rich product catalog with high-quality metadata helps retailers build smooth fashion omnichannel experiences for their brands.

 4. Significantly Better Control Over Inventory And Response To Trends